kokofixcomputers/sandboxie-docs/Content/BorderColor.md

 # Border Color

 _BorderColor_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
 It controls whether Sandboxie displays a colored border around the active foreground window, if that windows belongs to a sandboxed application.
+Some colors can now be changed in the app.

 Usage: